 How to optimize a website – SEO On Page

-SEO OnPage refers to those actions that need to be taken within the website in order to optimize it, always taking into account the suggestions or demands of Google.
+SEO OnPage refers to those actions that need to be taken within your blog in order to optimize it, always taking into account the suggestions or demands of Google.

 Therefore, it has to be the first part that we need to work with in order to optimize a website for SEO since if we have no successfully optimized our website yet, it would be almost worthless that we start taking external actions.